djazeed/Python-lessons/README.md

 # Python-lessons
-This is my all lessons from Pyhton
+These are my all lessons from Pyhton